 Independent contractors

 The most common type of commercial insurance, general liability insurance, costs about $30 per month.
-As a tech entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.
+As an entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.

 As an independent contractor, general liability insurance might not top your list of priorities.
 But when something goes wrong, it can protect you from expensive legal costs.